awsdocs/aws-freertos-docs/doc_source/freertos-mqtt-2.md

 ## Configuration<a name="freertos-mqtt-2-config"></a>

-Configuration settings for the Amazon FreeRTOS MQTT library are defined as C proprocessor constants\.
+Configuration settings for the Amazon FreeRTOS MQTT library are defined as C preprocessor constants\.
 Set configuration settings as \#define constants in a file named `AWS_IOT_CONFIG_FILE`, or by using a compiler option such as `-D` in `gcc`\.
 Because configuration settings are defined as compile\-time constants, a library must be rebuilt if a configuration setting is changed\.
 The MQTT library uses default values when configuration settings are not defined\.

 For more information about configuring the Amazon FreeRTOS MQTT library, see [MQTT API Reference \(Beta\)](https://docs.aws.amazon.com/freertos/latest/lib-ref/html3/mqtt/index.html)\.